Report Corruption in Delhi Housing Societies to Clean House

 The community-driven anti-corruption service “Clean House” reveals that more departments such as Delhi Development Authority (DDA), Delhi Fire Service (DFS), and the Delhi Police are now colluding with the RCS office to swindle public money through criminal MC members of housing societies.

-Both Kejriwal and Baijal know about rampant corruption in Delhi, but they never tried to stop it.
-While Kejriwal is expected to lose Delhi election after a few months to relinquish his seat, Baijal must be removed from his position to reduce corruption in Delhi.
+Both Kejriwal and former LG Anil Baijal knew about rampant corruption in Delhi, but they never tried to stop it.
+As Kejriwal has won the Delhi election with the criminality of his colleagues, he would like crime and corruption to continue in the city while Baijal was so lethargic that he never took any interest in removing corruption.

 There are a few other departments that are supposed to handle corruption cases of Delhi government officials.
 These are, for example, Delhi Lokayukta (civil commissioner) which acts as an anti-corruption ombudsman organization, office of the Financial Commissioner, Anti Corruption Branch (ACB), Directorate of Vigilance (DOV), and Economic Offences Wing (EOW) of the Delhi Police.